t-data-h/tdh-mgr/README.md

 manually created or acquired externally.

-As previously mentioned, the github project **tdh-gcp** provides Ansible playbooks for deploying TDH on infrastructure and requires the TDH tarball along with this repository and a third 'config' tarball.
+As previously mentioned, the github project **tdh-gcp** provides Ansible playbooks for deploying TDH and requires the TDH tarball along with this repository and a third 'config' tarball.

 ## Configuring the Hadoop Distribution

-The *tdh-config* directory provides sample cluster configurations in a manner that allows for a given environment config to be 'overlaid' onto the cluster directory (eg. /opt/TDH).
-The directory here provides a pair of examples for a distributed cluster and of a single, pseudo-distributed node.
+The *tdh-config* directory provides sample cluster configurations in a manner that allows for a given environment config to be 'overlaid' onto the cluster directory (/opt/TDH).
+The directory provided offers a pair of examples for a distributed cluster and single, pseudo-distributed node.
-This is intended to be used as the template for a separately tracked git repo for managing configurations.
+This is intended to be used as the template for a separate git repo for managing configurations.
 ```bash
 cd ..
 mkdir myconfigdir